alex-touza/fractal-explorer/README.md

 As of December 2024, the project has been successfully submitted to the professors.
 It has received the maximum grade.

-The author, however, isn't completely satisfied with the priject.
+The author, however, isn't completely satisfied with the project.
 Over the following months, the theoretical study will be extended and the web app will be worked on further.

 ## Methodology